A comparison of Hochschild homology in algebraic and smooth settings: Abstract

 Under a mild condition on the tangent spaces, we prove that $C^\infty (V)$ is flat as a module over $\mc O (\tilde V)$.
 From this we deduce a comparison theorem for the Hochschild homology of finite type algebras over $\mc O (\tilde V)$ and the Hochschild homology of similar algebras over $C^\infty (V)$.

 We also establish versions of these results for functions on $\tilde V$ (resp. $V$) that are invariant under the action of a finite group $G$.
-When $V$ is compact, we check that $C^\infty (V)$ has finite rank as module over $C^\infty (V)^G$.
+As an auxiliary result, we show that $C^\infty (V)$ has finite rank as module over $C^\infty (V)^G$.